 - Turn the ignition to LOCK/OFF.
-Turn off all lights and accessories in both vehicles, except the hazard warning flashers if needed. - Connect one end of the red positive

-(+) cable to the positive (+) terminal

-on the discharged battery.
+Turn off all lights and accessories in both vehicles, except the hazard warning flashers if needed. - Connect one end of the red positive (+) cable to the positive (+) terminal in the engine bay on the discharged vehicle. - Connect the other end of the red positive (+) cable to the positive (+) terminal of the good battery.

-- Connect the other end of the red positive (+) cable to the positive (+) terminal of the good battery.
+- Connect one end of the black negative

-- Connect one end of the black negative (-) cable to the negative (-) terminal of the good battery - Connect the other end of the black negative (-) cable to the negative (-) post for the discharged battery - Start the engine in the vehicle with the good battery and run the engine at idle speed for at least four minutes. - 10.
+(-) cable to the negative (-) terminal of the good battery. - Connect the other end of the black negative (-) cable to the ground strap behind and below the engine for the discharged battery. - Start the engine in the vehicle with the good battery and run the engine at idle speed for at least four minutes. - 10.
 Disconnect the jumper cables in the reverse order (Step 8-5) - Try to start the vehicle that had the dead battery.
 If it will not start after a few tries, it probably needs service.